Expungement Lawyer in Fairfax

 After filing your petition, you may be scheduled for a hearing, during which a judge will decide whether or not to grant your expungement.
 If it is granted, your criminal record will be cleared.

 The Law Office of Ann Thayer, PLLC Record Sealing Legal Counsel

 Going through the process of getting your criminal record expunged can be complicated.
 You must petition the court, have pertinent information ready, and may be required to attend a hearing.
 When you're seeking to get a second chance in life, trying to go through the complexities alone could be frustrating.
-That is why our attorney at The Law Office of Ann Thayer, PLLC is here to provide the skilled legal guidance you need to navigate this process.
-We have extensive experience and are dedicated to helping those who made a mistake, were at the wrong place at the wrong time, or were the victim of identity theft clear their criminal record.
+That is why our expungement attorney in Fairfaix at The Law Office of Ann Thayer, PLLC is here to provide the skilled legal guidance you need to navigate this process.
+Attorney Ann Thayer has extensive experience and are dedicated to helping those who made a mistake, were at the wrong place at the wrong time, or were the victim of identity theft clear their criminal record.

 At The Law Office of Ann Thayer, PLLC, our Fairfax criminal defense lawyer will help gather and prepare documents needed to file your expungement petition and present a compelling case for your hearing.
 When you hire us to be on your side, we will work hard to seek a favorable outcome on your behalf.

 Schedule a free consultation with an expungement lawyer in Fairfaix who has an Avvo 10.0 rating.
 Call us at (703) 940-0001 or contact us online.